TheOpenGadget/Lora_Mesh/README.md

 <img src="https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEhNGjFXQMeVvU9D3qW-cVq524wn_YzU-8nZk3c2k7qugF8yLD10heNsHq4uk4zGb63Di0pDHR4FoiAmZ3jfOdtuObwE7aFseeKbsLrWU6sFiq2l-Jd-G6LKugmEfCjRUjw29xyu7Tgfntz5AdWgIE3bb9I2UQON3EOkmEp5UWvBEvFWg8phKqir9EbkIkQ/s1600/Broadcast.png" alt="Mesh Dongle" width="50%"/>

 ### Manual Configuration of the Module
-Using RF settings tool located at [Tools](Tools/), you can easily configure all the parameters of the module.
+Using RF settings tool [Tools](Tools/), you can easily configure all the parameters of the module.
 GUI is very simple and easy to use.
 For more information you can check the video.

 ### Serial Communication Tool (X-Com) for AT Commands
-This is serial communication tool showed in the documents for sending AT commands to the module.
+This is serial communication tool  [Tools](Tools/) showed in the documents for sending AT commands to the module.
 You can also use any serial software.
 For more information you can checkout the video.